Ohio provides financial aid and other resources for students who are active service members, veterans, and sometimes their family members as well.

 - Ohio Safety Officers Memorial Fund

-- Ohio Army National Guard Scholarship - The Ohio Army National Guard Scholarship program pays 100 percent of tuition and general fees at state universities or the equivalent amount at private institutions for members of the Ohio National Guard.
+- Ohio National Guard Scholarship Program - The Ohio National Guard Scholarship Program pays 100% of tuition and general fees at state universities or the equivalent amount at private institutions for members of both the Ohio Army and Air National Guard.
 The scholarship encourages young Ohioans to go to school in Ohio and serve in the Ohio National Guard.

 It also helps connect students with financial aid resources through the Federal GI Bill or state-based initiatives like the Ohio College Opportunity Grant.